riziles/skeleblogedits/how-to-implement-a-responsive-sidebar-drawer.md

 Add a Sidebar
 -------------

 The App Shell component provides multiple [named slots](https://svelte.dev/tutorial/named-slots).
-You'll note the use of the `header` and `default` page route slots in the current layout.
+You'll note the use of the `header` page route slot in the current layout.
 Let's add one more – a left sidebar slot.
 Insert the following between the header and default slots.

     <AppShell ...>
     	<!-- (Header slot w/ App Bar) -->